 Knicknamed the ‘Sweet Magnolias' since childhood, these three friends decide to embark on a new project.
 They buy an old house and renovote it, turning it into a spa.
 Because they simply don't have enough on their plates!

-This is very much a drama based on friendship and family.
+Similar to Firefly Lane, this is very much a drama based on friendship and family.
 It's cute, filmed beautifully, and is packed with normal day-to-day issues that most people can relate to.
 That said, it really is overly sweet.
 There are so many life lessons and southern phrases thrown in that I've nearly started saying ‘Y'all' in my own house.

 The stories are simple, the problems easily rectified and it doesn't require much in the way of brainpower to watch.
 There are love triangles, family breakdowns, teenagers going slightly of the rails, bitter rivalries from high school and problems at work.
 They even managed to make the new girlfriend, Noreen, sympathetic and likable – a change from the villainous caricatures we usually see.